Complexity among the finitely generated subgroups of Thompson's group: Introduction

 \subsection{Organization}

-Section \ref{objects:sec} gives definitions and examples sufficient to introduce the reader to the groups that we build and how we build them.
+Section \ref{objects:sec} is essentially a continuation of this introduction and it gives definitions and examples sufficient to introduce the reader to the groups that we build and how we build them.
 It does not give any hints as to their analysis.
 Section \ref{prelim:sec} fixes more notation and terminology which is used in the paper.
 It also contains a review of a number of prerequisites for the paper: details from \cite{fast_gen}; ordinals and their arithmetic; elementary amenable groups and EA-class; wreath products of permutation groups.
 The reader may wish to skim or skip Section \ref{prelim:sec} and then refer back to the various subsections as needed.
 In Section \ref{osc:sec}, the oscillation function is developed.
 This function is further developed in the context of standard generating sets in Section \ref{signature:sec}, where we study the signature of an element of \(\Sgen\) and prove Theorem \ref{sig_thm}.
 In Section \ref{inflation:sec} we introduce the notion of an \emph{inflation} of a standard generating set by one of its elements and show that the result is again a standard generating set.
 The interaction of the family \(\Sgen\) with wreath products is detailed in Section \ref{wreath:sec}.
-Section \ref{arithmetic:sec} develops analogs of the operations of ordinal arithmetic for signatures of elements of \(\Sgen\).
-This analysis is then used to show that \((\Sfrak,\emb)\) is a well-order with ordertype \(\epsilon_0\) in Section \ref{main:sec}, where the proofs of Theorems \ref{main_thm} and \ref{R_thm} are completed.
+Section \ref{arithmetic:sec} develops analogs of the operations of ordinal arithmetic for signatures of elements of \(\Sgen\) and proves Theorem \ref{R_thm}.
+This analysis is then used to show that \((\Sfrak,\emb)\) is a well-order with ordertype \(\epsilon_0\) in Section \ref{main:sec}, where the proof of Theorem \ref{main_thm} is completed.
 Finally, Section \ref{nonlinear:sec} contains a proof of Theorem \ref{AntiChain}, establishing that \((\Ffrak,\emb)\) is not a linear order.